JayOc10/jay-password-generator-challange/README.md

 ## Description

-Creating a new password generator that will includes the following characters: lower and upper case letters, numbers and special characters.
-The employee will be able to create a new password by selecting the type of charcters for the new password.
+Creating a new password generator that will include the following characters: lower and upper case letters, numbers and special characters.
+The employee will be able to create a new password by selecting the type of characters they would like their new password to be.